Liverpool - Manchester United player ratings: Marks out of 10, analysis

 Joel Matip: 7 – Didn’t have much to do defensively and was always comfortable on the ball.

-Virgil van Dijk: 7 – In total control throughout and his outburst when United were on top in the second half sparked Liverpool back to their best.
+Virgil van Dijk: 7 – In total control throughout and his outburst when United were on top at the start of the second half sparked Liverpool back to their best.

 Andy Robertson: 7 – Superb surging run for Mane’s goal and never looked out of control.
 Had Elanga in his back pocket.